The role of photos and spokespeople on web pages

 Chances are, this has to do with the trust your visitors have – in you, in your company or in your product.
-In the very beginning of your relationship with a prospect, when they have just landed on your web page without knowing anything about you, you’re already asking them for something – and I’m not even talking about your call to action.
+In the very beginning of your relationship with a prospect, when they have just landed on your web page without knowing anything about you, you’re already asking them for something – and I’m not even talking about a call to action.
 You’re asking them to trust that your site is legitimate and that what you’re saying is true.
 This may not sound like much, but your site’s rapport is a significant factor when your visitors make the – almost unconscious – decision: to leave and browse the next company, or to stay and see what you have to offer.

 We live in a time when pretty much anybody can put up a web page in a matter of seconds.
 Internet fraud schemes abound, and this results in visitors being weary and cautious whenever they venture out into unfamiliar territory.
 To improve your site’s rapport, you have to make your visitors feel safe.

 Science shows that we make our decisions based on emotions.
 In order to win your visitors’ business, you first have to ask yourself the following question: “What emotions do I want my website visitors to experience as a result of looking at my web page?”
 If your answers are in the vicinity of “safety, trust, appeal and connection,” then you’re on the right track.
 So how is this accomplished?

 People don’t connect with a website – people connect with people.
 AI, chatbots – even the ones that can brilliantly answer all of their questions – are absolutely ineffective when it comes to making a connection with your prospects.
 In order to begin establishing trust, your prospects need a genuine connection with a real human being.